 Dry skin – If your skin most always feels tight, looks rough, has small pores and is tight and flaky (especially during the winter), then you can be considered a dry skin type.

 Other characteristics to consider…

 Sensitive skin – Skin that gets red and flushed easily from products, being touched, hot showers, alcohol and spicy foods.
 This skin type will benefit from gentle ingredients such as white tea, the most potent antioxidant of all teas.
-Renée Rouleau Soothing Relief Serum calms red, sensitive skin using a potent blend of anti-inflammatory antioxidants.
-If you have sensitive skin, avoid products with fragrances.
-It is the number one cause of allergic reactions to products.
+Renée Rouleau Soothing Relief Serum calms red, sensitive skin using a blend of anti-inflammatory antioxidants.
+If you have sensitive skin, avoid products with synthetic fragrances.
+It is the #1 cause of allergic reactions to products.